 Mock interviewing is a great way to practice answering questions in these tough situations.
 You can prepare for a number of life’s events; of course this includes real interviews, but it also includes icebreakers, parties and other networking events.

 Of course, the most common way you’ll use the skills gained in a mock interview is on a real interview for a job or internship.
 The purpose of an interview is to learn HOW you did the things listed on your resume.
 It’s your chance to tell the story behind the bullet points.
 Mock interviews are just that – practice storytelling to prepare you for the real event.

-The first year, we had nine industries represented, and last year the event grew to 16 representatives from 13 industries.
-Over 125 BU students of all class years and majors have participated in mock interviews.
+Hundreds of BU students of all class years and majors have participated in mock interviews.
 What did they learn?